tryanti/udacity/README.md

 Files include python file, text file, README.md, CSV but all of CSV files are untracked because I did command .gitignore.

 ### Credits
-I follow all of the steps from udacity course and search it in stackoverflow.com website as well.
+I follow all of the steps from udacity course and search it in stackoverflow.com website as well if I found some problem.